miyako/console-file-cache-tool/README-EN.md

 # console-file-cache-tool
-A Windows console program to raed and write the system file cache size limits.
+A Windows console program to read and write the system file cache size limits.

 About
 -----